danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 ### 2.1 Discrimination measures

-NOTE: to be adjusted in a consistent way with the paper Discrimination is the ability to differentiate between subjects who have the outcome and subjects who do not.
+Discrimination is the ability to differentiate between subjects who have the outcome and subjects who do not.
 In prognostic modelling, discrimination reflects separation between survival curves for individuals or groups.

 Discrimination is the ability to differentiate between subjects who have the outcome and subjects who do not.
 Concordance can be assessed over